Sign up to our weekly newsletter

 Create an irresistible invitation

-When creating the invitation, make sure it is eye-catching and concise, including only the pertinent points – the 5 Ws (Who, What, Where, Why, When?).
-Journalists receive around 20 event invitations a week – so make sure that yours stands out from the crowd.
-The goal is to create an invitation that can be easily scanned and coveys the tone of the event.
+When creating the invitation, make sure it is eye-catching and concise, including only the pertinent points – the 5 Ws (Who, What, Where, When, Why?).
+Journalists receive numerous event invitations a week – so make sure yours stands out from the crowd.
+The goal is to create an invitation that can be easily scanned and conveys the tone of the event.
 Allowing plus ones is also a good strategy as it will encourage attendance – nobody really likes going to events alone.
 It is important that your invite is on brand, get yourself out there right from the start!
 If they have already heard of you, and recognise your branding on the invite, they may be more likely to attend.

 Pitch early and efficiently